 As the Fibre Cement used in our SipForm wall panels is a non-porous material there is no requirement for a water repellent barrier to wrap the exterior of the building, external joints are simply sealed.
 Top hat sections or battens are installed and the upper floor cladding is applied.

-If moderate to heavy rains are forecast, again just go home!
+If moderate to heavy rains are forecast, again you can just go home!